-- Vehicles can only be driven by personnel with valid driving licenses that received introduction training to the rules exposed in this manual.
-Subcontractors should also receive training and comply with the instructions of this manual.
-The validity of the driving licenses has to be checked regularly, at least once a year. - Vehicles can be driven only for the purpose of loading/unloading, parking and for working through the schedule of care measures. - It is recommended for the manufacturers to provide the logistics service providers with the dimensions and weight of the whole product range beforehand, to guarantee appropriate preparation for the cargo to be transported and avoid safety and liability problems.
+- Vehicles can be driven only by personnel with valid driving licenses who have received introductory training on the guidelines in this manual.
+Subcontractors should also receive training and comply with this manual. - Vehicles can be driven only for the purpose of loading/unloading, parking and for working through the schedule of care measures. - It is recommended for the manufacturers to provide the logistics service providers with the dimensions and weight of the whole product range beforehand, to guarantee appropriate preparation for the cargo to be transported and avoid safety and liability problems.